informedcitizenry/6502.Net/README.md

 `error: invalid option` - An invalid option was passed to the command-line.

 `error: option requires a value` -  An option was passed in the command-line that expected an argument that was not supplied.

+`<Feature> is depricated` - The instruction or feature is depricated (this is a warning by default).

 `File previously included.
 Possible circular reference?` - An input file was given in the command-line or a directive was issued to include a source file that was previously include.